Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

-We begin our analysis of coalescence by mapping the LGOs of grains grown from two seeds with misorientation $3\degree$, well below $\Delta\theta_{crit}$, as depicted in Fig. 3.
-Fig. \ref{fig:3_deg}(a-e) shows the time evolution of coarse-grained LGOs for seeds with $3\degree$ misorientation.
-At early timesteps (Fig. \ref{fig:3_deg}(a-b)), we observe two grains (labelled A and B) with good alignment to seed orientation (blue and orange regions, seeds A and B, respectively).
+We begin our analysis of coalescence by mapping the LGOs of grains grown from two seeds with misorientation $6\degree$, well below $\Delta\theta_{crit}$, as depicted in Fig. \ref{fig:3_deg}.
+Fig. \ref{fig:3_deg}(a-e) shows the time evolution of coarse-grained LGOs for seeds with $6\degree$ misorientation.
+At early timesteps (Fig. \ref{fig:3_deg}(a-b)), we observe two grains (labelled A and B) with good alignment to seed orientation (yellow-orange and blue regions, seeds A and B, respectively).
 Immediately after collision, grain A remains well aligned with seed A and a GB is clearly visible (Fig. \ref{fig:3_deg}(b)).
-Both grains continue to rotate and reduce misorientation (darkening of both grains, Fig. \ref{fig:3_deg}(b-e)) over the next $\sim{8.3 \times 10^5}$ timesteps.
-The GB grooves (Fig. \ref{fig:dec_compare}(b-c), arrows) gradually flatten during rotation.
-After grain coalescence (Fig. \ref{fig:3_deg}(e)), a gradient between the grains is still visible.
+Both grains continue to rotate and reduce misorientation (darkening of both grains, Fig. \ref{fig:3_deg}(b-e)) over the next $\sim{4.33 \times 10^6}$ timesteps.
+The GB grooves (Fig. \ref{fig:3_deg}(b-c), arrows) gradually flatten during rotation.
 This confirms the formation of a single grain, mimicking the experimental results (Fig. \ref{xrt}(b)).
-In contrast, simulations of FCC crystals (Fig. S7) show clear GB grooves at all stages of growth and more localized changes in misorientation (S7 (b-e)).
-We note that, even after coalescence, small regions remain well aligned with the initial d-QC seeds (Fig. \ref{fig:3_deg}(e) and Fig. \ref{fig:dec_compare}(a, b)), despite rotation through the bulk of the crystal.
-This is due to our decision to fix the seed position throughout the entire simulation, preventing rotation of the nucleation sites of each grain.